Deepinder-Dhillon/QuickMath/README.md

 ## Features

-- **Math Problem Generation**: A method is used to generate simple math problems (addition, subtraction, multiplication, division).
-The app pre-generates these problems and stores them in five arrays corresponding to different difficulty levels.
+- **Problem Generation**: Separate method that generates basic math problems and uses a CoreML model to predict their difficulty.
+Based on the predicted difficulty, the problems are stored in five different levels.
-- **CoreML-Based Difficulty Prediction**: The app leverages a CoreML model to predict the difficulty of each problem based on its structure and content.
-Problems are categorized into five difficulty levels using this model.
-- **Score Progression**: As users solve problems and their score increases, the game pulls more challenging problems from higher difficulty arrays.
+- **Progressive Difficulty**: As players solve problems and increase their score, the app delivers more challenging problems from higher difficulty levels, ensuring an engaging, evolving challenge.
-- **Custom Problem Sets**: Problems are generated once and stored in arrays, with difficulty managed by the CoreML predictor rather than adjusting in real-time.

-## Training Dataset and CoreML Model

-The CoreML model used to predict difficulty was trained with a dataset of math problems with varying complexity.
-The model uses the **random forest** algorithm and achieved a **validation accuracy of 0.39**.
-This allows for reasonably accurate difficulty classification for the generated problems, which are then categorized into five levels.
+- **Dynamic Timer**: The game has a timer that increases when you answer correctly, giving you more time to play.
+If you get an answer wrong, time is deducted, making it more challenging to keep going.
+This adds a fun and exciting twist to the game!
 ## Technologies Used

 - **SwiftUI**: For building the user interface and providing a smooth user experience.